 As children-and adults for that matter!-grow, perhaps one of the most important skills is that of reflection and remembrance, remembering where we have come from so we know where we are going and in so doing create a cultural memory of our lineage.
-This course seeks to do that as it returns to the roots of civilization in the ancient world.
-Students will study the ancient civilizations of Sumeria, Mesopotamia, and Egypt in their history, culture, architecture, and worldview, acquiring skills in timelines, maps, and research.
+This course seeks to do that as it returns to Ancient Greece and Ancient Rome, times replete with heroes, villains, adventures, art, and literature.